-A varied/balanced diet including iron rich foods e.g. meat, eggs, pulses, energy rich foods like starchy carbohydrates and higher fat food alongside fruits and vegetables will supprt the energy and nutrient needs of your baby did you know?
+A varied/balanced diet including iron rich foods e.g. meat, eggs, pulses, energy rich foods like starchy carbohydrates and higher fat food alongside fruits and vegetables will supprt the energy and nutrient needs of your baby.

 Weaning is not just about food and nutrition: